 The Croix de Fer 20 has a 50/34 compact chainset, coupled to an 11-34 cassette.
 This gives a huge range, allowing you to progress at reasonable speed on the road and also to tackle steep and muddy off road.
 It would also give you plenty of range for touring.

 Genesis fits TRP Hy-Rd disc brakes.
 These are cable operated, but have a hydraulic reservoir built into the caliper.
 They are very effective, with the hydraulic cylinders giving strong, confident braking.
 It’s a neat solution, allowing conventional mechanical brake levers to be used, but is progressively being eclipsed by fully hydraulic systems, which are now available on lower-priced groupsets and will offer better braking performance still.

-Our Croix de Fer comes with unbranded wheels, which carry 35mm Kenda Flintridge Sport tyres.
-Again, this all feels capable of taking anything in its stride, although the tyres lack a bit of grip for muddy UK winter conditions.
+At this level, the Croix de Fer comes with unbranded wheels, which carry 35mm Kenda Flintridge Sport tyres.
+Again, this all feels capable of taking anything in its stride, although the tyres could be upgraded to better cope in muddy UK winter conditions.
 They have enough air in them to ride over most obstacles comfortably though.

 Despite its off-road credentials, the Genesis Croix de Fer gets along well on road, with those 35mm tyres having a tread with a low enough profile not to offer too much rolling resistance.

 The weight means that we found this was a machine for those happy to spin up hills rather than try to push harder.
 Over long distances, we did notice road vibration was transmitted via the steel fork to the bars; seasoned tourers likely to spend long hours in the saddle might already be planning on double-wrap bar tape, anyway.